jlumbroso/slacktivate/README.md

-Slacktivate is a Python library and Command-Line Interface to assist in the provisioning of a Slack workspace, using both the Slack API and the Slack SCIM API.
+Slacktivate is a Python library and Command-Line Interface to assist in the provisioning and management of a Slack workspace, using both the Slack API and the Slack SCIM API.

 ## Prerequisites: Having Owner Access and Getting an API Token